TwoSpikes/fplus/README.md

 - [ ] Variables that switch debug information on/off through file `debug.tsconf` or through command line options
 - [ ] Colored output somehow through escaping
 - [ ] Colored debug output
-- [ ] Nested label scopes (only one level of scoping is implemented now)
 - [ ] Self-hosted compiler (this thing was abandoned, maybe forever)

 Standard library: